Gowtham011224/Pharmacy-Management-System/README.md

 # PHARMACY MANAGEMENT SYSTEM

 My idea of this project is to create a structured backend for pharmacy managment system, where supplies can be recorded into DB by the user.
+Strictly follows the ER Diagram drafted by me.
+Check it @   dd

 The aim of this project to ensure the ease of the users by providing structured DB like the ER diagram and user-friendly UI/UX.